raspberrypilearning/sound-machine/en/step_1.md

 To complete this project you will need:

 + A Raspberry Pi Pico with pin headers soldered on
-+ A data USB A to micro-USB cable
++ A data USB A to micro USB cable
 + A potentiometer or buttons (bought or crafted)
 + A passive tone buzzer
 + Jumper wires